Many of us have decidedly unsunny dispositions.

 A year or two after my experience, South African psychiatrist Norman Rosenthal MD of South Africa moved to New York, where he experienced the same kind of mood change I went through.
 He also noticed his depression lifted when spring arrived.
 Not long after, at the NIMH, he met Herb Kern, a research engineer who had been through similar experiences.
 Dr Rosenthal began exposing Kern to light, and almost immediately noticed a marked improvement in his mood.
 In 1984, Dr Rosenthal authored a ground-breaking article, and not long after the psychiatric profession gave the new condition its official seal of approval, complete with an entry in the DSM-IV.

 Approximately four to six percent of the population experiences SAD.
-Women are four times more likely to be affected than men.
 People with a long history of depression or bipolar need to be especially mindful of the change in seasons, many who await the turning of the leaves with a trepidation that borders on terror.

 SAD is most likely to affect people in higher latitudes and coincides with the darkest months of the year, making the seasonal reduction in light the obvious culprit.
 But how this registers on the brain is still a matter of speculation.
 One theory is that serotonin levels drop off in winter.
 Another is that melatonin secretion may be the cause.
 Yet another theory posits that circadian rhythms are thrown out of whack.

 One thing that science agrees on is that light therapy is the treatment of choice, and that the eye and not the skin responds to the light.
-A light box is the standard device (in units ranging from 2,500 to 10,000 lux), but light visors are also effective.
+A light box is the standard device , but light visors are also effective.
 Patients keep their eyes open and glance toward the light, but avoid staring directly into it.
 Sessions should start at 10 or 15 minutes a day, and gradually increase to 30 to 45 minutes a day in the morning or evening.
 Maximum duration is 90 minutes, though many trials have used durations of two hours or more.
 The most common side effects are eyestrain and headache.
-The major disadvantage is the time commitment, that is unless you can set up your light box at your work station or while you're eating a meal or reading the paper.
+The major disadvantage is the time commitment, that is unless you can set up your light box at your work station or while you're eating a meal or relaxing..

 A number of studies have found morning treatment to be more effective than evening treatment, possibly due to coinciding with the dawn.
 Evening light can also keep some people awake at night.
 People with bipolar respond well to light therapy, but need to be mindful of the possibility of the light inducing mania.